 Our proprietary technology platform enables the development of antibodies with unrivaled tumor-specificity

-The pioneer of this concept is our lead antibody GT-00A which is developed in multiple different formats, including an antibody-drug-conjugate (ADC) developed by Daiichi-Sankyo, an IL-15-based immune-cytokine (internal development), or in the field of cellular therapies such as CAR-T (undisclosed partner) or CAR-NK by ONK Therapeutics.
+The pioneer of this concept is our lead antibody GT-00A which is developed in multiple different formats, including an antibody-drug-conjugate (ADC) developed by Daiichi-Sankyo and an IL-15-based immune-cytokine (internal development).
 In addition to GT-00A and its various formats, Glycotope is currently developing novel antibodies against additional early targets.

 GlycoTargets are tumor-associated carbohydrate structures or combined epitopes consisting of a protein backbone and a tumor-associated carbohydrate structure.
 By combining the advantages of classical protein antigens and the high tumor specificity of cancer-associated glycan structures a unique class of highly-tumor specific antigens is obtained.